RevoltSecurities/SubProber/README.md

-                    Author : D.Sanjai Kumar @CyberRevoltSecurities
+                    @RevoltSecurities

 Subprober - An essential HTTP multi-purpose Probing Tool for Penetration testers

 [Description] :

     Subprober is a high-performance tool designed for probing and extract vital information efficiently.

 [Options]:

     [INPUT]:

-        -f,   --filename              Specify the filename containing a list of subdomains for targeted probing.
+        -f,    --filename              specify the filename containing a list of urls for probing.
-                                      This flag is used to find and analyze status codes and other pertinent details.

-        -u,   --url                   Specify a target URL for direct probing.
-This flag allows for the extraction of status codes and other valuable information.
+        -u,    --url                   specify a target URL for direct probing stdin/stdout                   subprober supports both stdin/stdout and enable -nc to pipe the output of subprober

-        stdin                         Subprober supports stdin input by using cat or echo command with subprober using pipe `|`

     [PROBES-CONFIG]:

-        -tl,  --title                 Retrieve and display the title of subdomains.

-        -sv,  --server                Identify and display the server information associated with subdomains.

-        -wc,  --word-count            Retrieve and display the content length of subdomains.

-        -l ,  --location              Display the redirected location of the response.
+        -sc,   --status-code           display the response status code -tl,   --title                 retrieve and display the titles -sv,   --server                identify and display the server name -wc,   --word-count            retrieve and display the content length -l ,   --location              display the redirected location of the response.

-        -apt, --application-type      Determine and display the application type of subdomains.
+        -apt,  --application-type      determine and display the application type.

-        -p,   --path                  Specify a path for probe and get results ex:: -p admin.php

-        -px,  --proxy                 Specify a proxy to send the requests through your proxy or BurpSuite ex: 127.0.0.1:8080
+        -p,    --path                  specify a path for probe and get results ex: -p admin.php -px,   --proxy                 specify a proxy to send the requests through your proxy or BurpSuite (ex: http://127.0.0.1:8080)

-        -gw,  --grep-word             Enable The grep word flag will be usefull when grepping partiuclar codes like for 200: OK ---> cat subprober-results.txt | grep OK
-                                      This will show the results with 200-299 range codes

-        -ar,  --allow-redirect        Enabling these flag will make Subprober to follow the redirection and ger results

-        -dhp. --disable-http-probe    Disables the subprober from probing to http protocols and only for https when no protocol is specified
+        -gw,   --grep-word             enable The grep word flag will be usefull when grepping partiuclar status codes -ar,   --allow-redirect        enabling these flag will make Subprober to follow the redirection and ger results -dhp,  --disable-http-probe    disables the subprober from probing to http protocols and only for https when no protocol is specified
+        -X  ,  --method                request methods to probe and get response -H  ,  --header                add a custom headers for probing and -H can be used multiple times to pass multiple header values (ex: -H application/json -H X-Forwarded-Host: 127.0.0.1)
+        -ra ,  --random-agent          enable Random User-Agent to use for probing (default: subprober/Alpha) -ip ,  --ip                    find ip address for the host -cn ,  --cname                 find cname for the host -maxr, --max-redirection       set a max value to follow redirection (default: 10)

+    [HEADLESS-Mode]:

+        -ss,   --screenshot            enable to take screenshot of the page using headless browsers with asynchronous performance
+        -st,   --screenshot-timeout    eet a timeout values for taking screenshosts
+        -br,   --browser-type          select a browser for taking screenshots and browser available: chrome, firefox (default: chrome) and requires chrome driver, gecko driver to be installed
     [MATCHERS]:

-        -ex,  --exclude               Exclude specific response status code(s) from the analysis.
+        -ex,   --exclude               exclude specific response status code(s) from the analysis.

-        -mc,  --match                 Specify specific response status code(s) to include in the analysis.
+        -mc,   --match                 specify specific response status code(s) to include in the analysis.

     [OUTPUT]:

-        -o,   --output                Define the output filename to store the results of the probing operation.
+        -o,    --output                define the output filename to store the results of the probing operation.

-        -das, ---disable-auto-save    Disable the autosave of the results when no output file is specified
+        -das,  ---disable-auto-save    disable the autosave of the results when no output file is specified.
+        -oD,   --output-directory      define a folder name to save  screenshot outputs.

     [Rate-Limits]:

-        -c,   --concurrency           Set the concurrency level for multiple processes.
-Default is 50.

-        -to,  --timeout               Set a custom timeout value for sending requests.
+        -c,    --concurrency           set the concurrency level for subprober (default 50) -to,   --timeout               set a custom timeout value for sending requests.

     [UPDATES]:

-        -up,  --update                Update Subprober to the latest version (pip required to be installed)
+        -up,   --update                update Subprober to the latest version (pip required to be installed) -sup,  --show-updates          shows the current version subprober updates
     [DEBUG]:

-        -h,   --help                  Show this help message for you and exit!
+        -h,    --help                  show this help message for you and exit!

-        -s,   --silent                Enable silent mode to suppress the display of Subprober banner and version information.
+        -s,    --silent                enable silent mode to suppress the display of Subprober banner and version information.

-        -v,   --verbose               Enable verbose mode to display error results on the console.
+        -v,    --verbose               enable verbose mode to display error results on the console.

-        -nc,  --no-color              Enabling the --no-color will display the output without any CLI colors
+        -nc,   --no-color              enabling the --no-color will display the output without any CLI colors

 ```

 #### Basic Usage